-FDR General Compliance; Fraud, Waste, and Abuse (FWA) Training; Code of Conduct
+I. FDR General Compliance & Fraud, Waste, and Abuse Training and Code of Conduct

-1. Why am I receiving notice to complete training for Medical Mutual?
+1. Why am I receiving notice to complete training for MEDICAL MUTUAL?

-Because of your contractual relationship with Medical Mutual, you are considered an FDR and are required to ensure that you, your employees, and any Downstream and Related Entity employees complete this training.
+Because of your contractual relationship with MEDICAL MUTUAL you are considered an FDR and are, therefore, required to ensure that you, your employees, and your Downstream and Related Entity employees complete this training.